stackbit-projects/oceanic-tulip-ef834/content/_index.md

     features:
       - title: Camp Gatherings
         content: >
-          We gather together twice a day for singing, announcements, and a message from a camp speaker.
+          We gather together after breakfast and dinner for singing, announcements, and a message from a camp speaker.
 These are fun and encouraging times together.
         image: images/PICT0057.jpeg
         image_alt: Feature 1 placeholder image
         media_position: right